nerfstudio-project/nerfstudio/docs/quickstart/blender_addon.md

 - The generated JSON file can be imported into Nerfstudio.
 Each keyframe of the camera transform in the frame sequence in Blender will be a keyframe in Nerfstudio.
 The exported JSON camera path is baked, where each frame in the sequence is a keyframe.
 This is to ensure that frame interpolation across Nerfstudio and Blender do not differ.
     <img width="800" alt="image" src="https://user-images.githubusercontent.com/9502341/211245108-587a97f7-d48d-4515-b09a-5644fd966298.png">
 - It is recommended to run the camera path in the Nerfstudio web interface with the NeRF to ensure that the NeRF is visible throughout the camera path.
+- The fps and keyframe timestamps are based on the "Frame Rate" setting in the Output Properties in Blender.
 - The NeRF representation can also be transformed (position, rotation, and scale) as well as animated.
 - It is recommended to export a high fidelity mesh as the NeRF representation from Nerfstudio.
 However if that is not possible or the scene is too large, a point cloud representation also works.
+- For compositing, it is recommended to convert the video render into image frames to ensure the Blender and NeRF renders are in sync.
 - Currently, dynamic camera focus is not supported.
 - Fisheye and orthographic cameras are not supported.